In my family, going back to my grandparents, I was fascinated by art I saw in their living room, collected from all over the world.

 In Washington D.C.
 I exhibited my work at the Touchstone Gallery

-In Colorado now, I work in printmaking at the Red Delicious Print shop and in my own art studio.
+In Colorado now, I work in creating new art work at the amazing "Art Gym" Denver and in my own art studio.
 I enjoy printmaking (lithography and etching), painting, drawing (charcoal and pastel), and photography.